Date Paste is a simple to make, an all-natural sweetener with only 2 ingredients. A healthy substitute for white sugar and other refined sugars!

 - Pour the date paste into a clean storage container and cover.
 (Mason jars make great storage containers!)
 Store in the refrigerator for up to 3 months.

 Date paste will keep in the fridge for about 3 months in an air-tight container.
 You can also keep the paste in the freezer stored in freezer bags.

 Yes you can!
-I would start out substituting date paste for sugar in a 1:1 part ratio.
+Use a 1:1 ratio.
 This might be a little trickier when using it for baked goods because it does add moisture along with sweetness.

 Dates are sold whole with the pits still intact or pitted.
 I prefer to buy dates that are already pitted to avoid the extra step of removing the pits.
 If you buy dates that are not pitted, remove the pits by slicing open a date on one side with a knife.
 Peel back the flesh and take out the pit.
 Your fingers will be very sticky!

 Place the dates in a bowl and cover with boiling water.
 Allow the dates to soak for 10-30 minutes or until soft.

-Can date paste be eaten on a Whole30 diet?
 Dates are allowed on the Whole 30 diet.
 This date paste can be used to add natural sweetness to a variety of dishes including savory recipes, salad dressings, drinks and cereals on a Whole30 diet.
 (It does specify that processed date syrup is NOT allowed.)
 Dates can be eaten on a Vegan and Paleo diet as well!

-Is date paste healthy?
 Dates seem to be one of the best natural sweeteners to use in recipes that call for sugar.
 They are loaded with fiber and nutrients that are not found in refined sugars.
 They fall somewhere between 46-55 glycemic index rating depending on the type of date.
 Check out NutritionFacts.org for more health information on dates.

 Date syrup is thinner than date paste and is more concentrated in sugar.
 It does not contain the pulp of the dates.

 Give it a try and let me know what you think!

-- 12 oz. pitted Medjool dates (about 18-20 dates)
+- 12 oz. pitted Medjool dates about 18-20 dates

-- water (see instructions)
+- water see instructions